Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in Foothill Farms

-What is a codicil and when should I use it?
+What is a codicil and when is it appropriate?

 How often should I review my will?